 Post Office Lane: named because of its proximity to the General Post Office, located off Lower Glentworth Street.

 Pigotts Lane: Located in the Hartstonge Street, Catherine Street area.

 Pike’s Bow: named after James Martin Pike, a prosperous corn merchant, who had his store and residence inside this Bow.
 Located in Upper William Street.

 Pike’s Row: Located off Playhouse Lane.

 Pineview Gardens: receives its name from the fine view of the wooded Clare Hills which form a notable feature of the landscape to the north of the site.

-Potato Market: Built in 1843 as the name suggests a potato market, though not a very successful one.
+Potato Market: Constructed in 1843, as the name suggests a potato market.

 Pump Lane: (now Bishop Street) was so named because of the water pump on a plot of ground adjacent to the lane.
 This pump supplied water to part of the English Town and was located where the front garden of No. 3, St. Peter Street now exists.